syedfa/apptentive-documentation/using_apptentive/integration_guide.md

 Those who indicate they do not like the app will be prompted to send feedback directly to the developer via the Apptentive feedback form.

+###Surveys

+Apptentive surveys are used to collect information from the people using your app.

+Like the rating prompt, surveys are created online and targeted at events in your app.

+	[[ATConnect sharedConnection] engage:@"test_survey" fromViewController:viewController];

+These surveys can be released completely remotely, between App Store updates, as long as you have engaged an event to trigger the survey.
+Seed your app with events now, and you will be able to display surveys at any given event in the future.

 ###Feedback from Users (Apptentive Message Center)

 The Apptentive rating flow will prompt some users to send you direct feedback.
 You can respond to this feedback from your online Apptentive dashboard.